nyu-oop-sp18/class07/README.md

 fails, then the error message contained in the error state produced by `p` should be replaced by `msg`.

-In addition, we add a second combinator that enables us to *tag* the error message of a subparser with additional information:
+In addition, we add a second combinator related to error reporting that enables us to *tag* the error message of a subparser with additional information:

 ```
 def tag[A](msg: String)(p: Parser[A]): Parser[A]
 ```

 The parser `tag(msg)(p)` should again behave like `p`.
-However, if `p` fails, then the error message in its final error state should be extended with `msg`.
+However, if `p` fails, then the error message in `p` final error state should be extended with `msg`.